Cloud providers¶

 AWS¶

 AWS uses EC2 Fleet for provisioning, with automatic spot-to-on-demand fallback.
-Instances are launched in a VPC with security groups managed by Skyward (or you can provide your own).
-SSH keys are created per cluster and cleaned up on teardown.
+Instances launch in a VPC with security groups managed by Skyward, or your own.
+SSH keys are created per compute and cleaned up on teardown.

 AMI resolution happens automatically via SSM Parameter Store — Skyward looks up the latest Ubuntu AMI for your chosen version and architecture.
-You can override this with a custom AMI.
+Override it with ami.

 Setup¶